-QA/QC procedures applied:

-- SOPs were developed as described in Section 2.1 Satellite and land monitoring system and training; and - Interpretation is done by highly qualified professionals which are specialized in land cover interpretation with satellite imagery.
-They were trained and a robust control system is in place to ensure that they are correctly calibrated throughout the data collection process. - All reference data interpreted as deforestation, and an additional 20% of the remaining reference data.
+QA/QC The QA/QC procedures consisted on the following: procedures SOPs were developed as described in Section 2.1 - Satellite and land monitoring applied: system and training; and Interpretation is done by highly qualified professionals which are specialized in land cover interpretation with satellite imagery.
+They were trained and a robust control system is in place to ensure that they are correctly calibrated throughout the data collection process.
+All reference data interpreted as deforestation, and an additional 20% of the remaining reference data.
 The quality control is carried out by two independent supervisors, who after the independent evaluation compare the two evaluations and consensually compile a single comment for each sample.
 The parameters to be taken into account in the evaluation for identifying errors are: a) the percentage of coverage for each element within the plot; b) the current land cover/land use class (levels 1 and 2); c) the land cover/land use change class; d) the former land cover/land use class (levels 1 and 2); and e) the date of occurrence of land cover/land use change, or evidence date of remaining land cover/land use.
 If there are gross errors related to the parameters b), c) and d) in at least 20% of samples from the 20% mentioned initially, the respective interpreter should review all samples from the batch, otherwise the interpreter reviews only the samples evaluated by the supervisors, that present gross errors.
-On the other hand, in relation to all samples interpreted as deforestation, the interpreter reviews only the

-The proceed errors in The same expert (Signature) The unce expert (Steve Stehman), a statistics professor of State University of New York.

-Uncertainty

-for this Un certainty estim ate (from non-pa rametric bootstrapp oing)

-parameter: Category change Median Lower bound (5 th percentile) Upper bound (95 th percentile) Half-width confidence interval at 90% Relative Margin

-FSD>C 5835.2 4923.5 6757.1 916.8 16%

-FSD>(A O U) 110.7 0 341.9 170.9 154%

-FSSV>C 308.9 81.2 617.8 268.3 87%

-FSSV>P 4.1 0 12.6 6.3 154%

-Any comment: -
+On the other hand, in relation to all samples interpreted as deforestation, the interpreter reviews only the samples that present gross errors according to the evaluation from the supervisors.
+The process is cyclical until the interpreter achieves values less than 20% of gross errors in the batch.
+The sampling design and estimation was reviewed by an international renowned expert (Steve Stehman), a statistics professor of State University of New York.
+The uncertainty analysis approach was reviewed by Philip Mundhenk, a professor of the University of Hamburg specialized in Monte Carlo simulations.
+Uncertainty Uncertainty estimate (from non-parametric bootstrapping) for this Category Upper bound Lower Half-width parameter: Relative change Median bound (5th (95th confidence Margin percentile) interval at 90% percentile) 5840.2 4923.4 5836.4 6771.6 924.1 FSD>C 115.1 0 111.7 338.5 169.2 FSD>(A|O|U) 319.5 81.6 308.5 617.4 267.9 FSSV>C 4.2 12.4 FSSV>P 0 4.1 6.2